controverses/science-and-society/index.md

 ## past exams |

-this year exam will take place on friday 23
+this year exam will take place on friday 23, from 8.30 to 11.30am

 year | topic a (en) | topic b (fr) |
 [2025 exam](/resources/2025-science-and-society-exam.pdf) | should we care about transgender athletes’ performance? | est-il pertinent de recenser où nos parents sont nés ? |